giotto-ai/giotto-tda/doc/library.rst

 For installation instructions, see :ref:`the installation instructions <installation>`.

-The functionalities of Giotto-TDA are provided in `scikit-learn`-style transformers.
+The functionalities of Giotto-TDA are provided in ``scikit-learn``--style transformers.
 This allows you to jump in the familiar way of generating features from your data.
 Here is an example of `VietorisRipsPersistence`,

 .. code-block:: python